 If you are an American parent, you may have some money coming to you from the government.
-In new rules for this year only, Congress has changed the Child Tax Credit 2021 so that it provides financial relief for families that have suffered hardship as a result of the COVID-19 pandemic.
+Congress has changed the Child Tax Credit 2021 so that it provides financial relief for families that have suffered hardship as a result of the COVID-19 pandemic.

 The new rules are expected to reduce child poverty in the US by half and reduce racial disparities by making funds available to more Black and Hispanic families.
 Learn everything you need to know about the Child Tax Credit below.